ewa-edun/EcoBuddy_OLD/README.md

 **🚀 Let's make Nigeria greener, one recycled item at a time!** 🌱♻️

 ## Pages/Fixes to do today
-- Waste selector page:So when the image is taken, let it be displayed with the type of waste it is written below it and the button to submit for verification is shown below.

-- Once the edit image is clicked, it shows them an image picker from their device and they can change their pf to the image they want.

 - Post on community page.

-- Post blog article on education page.
+- Post blog article on education page and View full blog article page.

+- Follow and Followers logic.

 - Integerate Firebase auth and firestore.
    - On home page: The hello john thats first seen should say welcome {name}. the name that was entered in the create account file.